wataruhashimoto52/chatbot-pytorch/README.md

 ```

 ## How to use?
 1. Collect dialogue data.
-If you think enough data (10MB~), do Ctrl-C.
+If you think enough data (10MB~) gathered, do Ctrl-C.
  ```
 $ python collect_replies.py
 ```